codeheroics/talks/nodemjs/index.md

 ## Parsing differences mean...

 **The same code won't work the same way whether it's in an ES Module or a CommonJS Module**
-* (As an app developer, you probably won't have to worry about that though, the differences are subtle)
+* (As an app developer, you probably won't have to worry too much about that though, the differences are subtle)
 * However...

 --

 ## Since they work differently

-* We need to know for sure if we're running a CommonJS module or a ES module.
+* Node needs to know for sure if we're running a module is a CommonJS or ES Module.

 --

 ## 4 constraints for that

-* **Maximum interoperability**: Existing requires *must* continue to work with no changes
+* **Maximum interoperability**: Existing requires must continue to work with no changes
 * **Poly-Packages**: Library authors shoud be able to create packages that work with new and old versions of Node
 * **Agnostic Usage**: Apps don't need to know if the module they're using is an ES or a CommonJS Module
 * **A Future Without Vestiges**: CommonJS should fade.